scoulomb/home-assistant/2025-new-gen-setup/flint3-router/5-other-test-on-vpn-with-slate-7.md

 [It would be case 2.
 Public commercial VPN on laptop: Laptop → ProtonVPN client → Proton VPN server  → Internet  ](#reminder-on-nomenclature)

-It could also help to have a VPN on TV stick in particular locked apple TV (fireTV easier but need a client on the stick, [case 2 in nomenclature](#reminder-on-nomenclature))
+It could also help to NOT have a VPN on TV stick in particular locked apple TV (fireTV allows it but need a client on the stick, [case 2 in nomenclature](#reminder-on-nomenclature))

 We also have proton CLI (still case 2) but note